The Kraftwerk FAQ »

 See the archive of International Kraftwerk discography for more information on releases of this song.

 Many, many Kraftwerk bootlegs have been made over the years, and a discussion of their relative merits is beyond the scope of this FAQ.
-However, track listings and cover art of just some of them can be seen at
+However, track listings and cover art of just some of them can be seen at the bootleg section of

 See also the item in this FAQ about bootleg reissues of the early Kraftwerk albums.